Yevhen-Tkachenko-1/Software-Engineer-Portfolio/resources/skills/SKILLS-DETAILS.md

 ![picture](../pictures/memes/Meme-Skills.jpg)

-Table of hard skills with level of experience and time of project work.
+Table of hard skills with level of experience and time of project work:

 |                       | Skill              |  Level&ast;  | Project work |
 |:----------------------|:-------------------|:------------:|:------------:|